-The organisation is run by brewers, with the chief aim of the promotion of Independent Irish beer and brewing.
+The organisation is run by brewers, with its chief aims being the promotion, support and furthering of the Independent Irish beer and brewing sector.

-We act on behalf of our members on matters of policy and legislation as well as the overall development of the sector.
+We also act on behalf of our members on matters of government policy and legislation.

-For information becoming a member and full criteria, please visit our membership page.
+For information on becoming a member, including full membership criteria and benefits, please visit our membership page.

 Indie Beer Week runs each late spring/early summer.
 In 2023 the dates are 24th - 28th May.
 We're delighted to be back in person with local community events in breweries across Ireland.

 Launched in November 2023.
 Craft Community is a six part Irish Beer podcast.
 Featuring a host of Ireland's best craft breweries discussing a wide range of topics from the art of brewing to ssutainability to the business of beer.